 First, I like Kite Hill Plain Almond Milk Yogurt.
 Sometimes, finding plain vegan yogurt is a challenge where I live, so I usually have to go to Whole Foods or shop on Amazon.
-Even though you can use any type of plain vegan yogurt, you just need to make sure it is plain, without any flavor.
+Even though you can use any plain vegan yogurt, you need to make sure it is plain, without any flavor.

 THE SIMPLE INGREDIENTS FOR VEGAN TZATZIKI SAUCE RECIPE